+ Filters

 The type of the coin is identifiable but neither the year nor the date are visible.

-These terms are used to describe the condition of the banknotes :
+These terms are used to describe the condition of the banknotes:

 GEM UNC

-For French banknotes, almost GEM UNC (pr. or presque neuf) often describes a note with a counting mark or with a slight bundle fold (of course the central fold is not visible in any way, just a slight curve of the paper) or if the bundle was stored with a tight rubber band which marked the central margins a little.
+For French banknotes, almost GEM UNC (pr. or presque neuf) often describes a note with a counting mark, or with a slight bundle fold (of course the central fold is not visible in any way, just a slight curve of the paper) or if the bundle was stored with a tight rubber band that marked the central margins a little.
 Almost GEM UNC notes are almost perfect, they should never ever have pinholes.

 SPLENDID (SPL - AU)